Admin>Day to Day>Members>Members Database

 If the player is still in the Pending Nominations list, the league administrator has yet to process the application.

-Obviously, selecting the Rejected Nominations tab will display rejected nominations with the league administrator’s reason for rejection.
+The Rejected Nominations tab will display rejected nominations with the league administrator’s reason for rejection.

 A club administrator may withdraw a nomination at any time by viewing the League Registration tab for the player and selecting withdraw.